enj/enhancements/keps/sig-auth/2784-csr-duration/README.md

 #### Alpha

-This design will start at the beta phase and the functionality will always be enabled
+- This design will start at the beta phase and the functionality will always be enabled
+- There will be no feature gate associated with this design

+This design represents a small, optional change to an existing GA API.
+Thus it prioritizes rollout speed to allow clients to start using this functionality sooner (to reap potential security benefits) at the cost of data durability during version skews (discussed below).

 #### Beta